JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

     },
 ```

-The `ARTOKEN` secret will be available to our container or future `.devcontainer` build steps.
+The `ARTOKEN` secret will be available to our container in future workflows.
 The screenshot below shows an example before setting any value for `ARTOKEN`.

 ![ARTOKEN set](/blog/images/csfne/csfne-artoken.png)

 ### features

 `features` is another incredible feature of Codespaces and devcontainers.
-We can essentially tell our environment what extra features we would like installed.
-Think of these as premade scripts that handle the install for us.
+We can tell our environment what extra features we want to install.
+Think of these as pre-made scripts that handle the installation for us.
 We add the GitHub CLI feature to simplify our future workflows.
-Maybe the students aren't git wizards and need a more simple interface to interact with git.
+Maybe the students aren't Git wizards and need a more straightforward interface to interact with Git.
 We also install the `docker-in-docker` feature to allow us to work with Containerlab.
-Features are incredibly powerful, if you would like to see a list of features, please see the [official documentation](https://containers.dev/features).
+Features are incredibly powerful; if you want to see a list of features, please see the [official documentation](https://containers.dev/features).

 ```json
     "features": {